 The actions that each conflict aircraft can choose include heading adjustment , altitude adjustment and speed adjustment .
 The detail is as follows:

 Heading adjustment .
-In the real route sector, ATCOs usually use dogleg maneuver to delay the aircraft arriving at a certain point to resolve the intersection conflict, but the deviation angle and distance of maneuver are set by ATCOs according to their work experience and conflict situation.
-To study the conflict resolution policy, this paper proposes a fixed dogleg maneuver.
+In the real route sector, ATCOs usually use dogleg manoeuvres to delay the aircraft arriving at a certain point to resolve intersection conflicts, but the deviation angle and distance of manoeuvres are set by ATCOs according to their work experience and conflict situation.
+To study the conflict resolution policy, this paper proposes a fixed dogleg manoeuvre.
 As shown in Figure 4, dogleg consists of two stages: “Out” phase and “Return” phase and three parameters: deviation angle , deviation distance and return angle , in which is set to 30, 45 and 60; is 0 km, 11.1 km (6 nm), 14.8 km (8 nm) and 18.5 km (10 nm); To make it easier for the aircraft to cut into the original route, is 30.
 In addition, BADA [51] is used to calculate the delay time of dogleg under different parameters, and the delay time is in the range of 20 to 60 seconds according to statistics.